mateogalic112/mintdash-contracts/docs/erc721/ERC721DropImplementation.md

 function updateProvenanceHash(bytes32 newProvenanceHash) external nonpayable
 ```

-Updated provenance hash.
+Updates provenance hash.
 This function will revert after the first item has been minted.